BrysonC/FIRST_Wiki/wiki/committees.md

 ### BESSE (Boilermaker Extra Special Small Edition) [??]
 Design a robot to drive around campus and at football games to drive Purdue community engagement

+### Financial Committee [Avi Franco]
+Work with the treasurer on fundraising and different ways of earning money for PFP!